pulumi/pulumi/docs/mupack.md

 TODO: hello, world.

+## Interpretation

+MuPack and MuIL are interpreted representations.
+That means we do not compile them to assembly and, in certain cases, we have made design decisions that favor correctness over performance.
+The toolchain has a built in verifier that enforces these design decisions at runtime.
+This is unlike most runtimes that leverage an independent static verification step to avoid runtime penalties.
+That said, the `mu verify` command will run the verifier independently.

 ## Metadata

 Each package may contain self-describing metadata, such as a name, and optional attributes that are common in package